How do you stay sane in times that are a bit nuts?

-At the time of this writing, just shy of April’s Fools Day 2020, our lovely world is under siege from the Covid-19 virus.
 It’s a tough time for many people, systems, and enterprises.
-On the other hand, this is a particularly good time to examine and renew your methods of managing stress.
+On the other hand, this is a particularly good time to examine and update your methods of managing stress.
 Tuning things up?
 Will make you better able to catch the curve balls life throws out.

-Here is a short video that explains why it’s so stressful now,
+Here is a short video that explains why you need to try this out,

-and how the 4 Steps will rock your world.
+and how these 4 Steps to Destress will rock your world.

 This next video explains Step 1 of the 4 Steps to Destress.